(By alphabetical order)

 Juan Del Bosco is the Founder and President of International Sumner Opera Festival of Morelia, which its first year become the 3rd largest Festival in Mexico.
 Mr. Del Bosco is also the Founder of Passion for the Opera, which will aims to support operatic bocal careers.

 He has performed more than 100 concerts as soloist with orchestra throughout Mexico and in the U.S., Europe, and South America.
-Major cultural capitals such as New York (Carnegie Hall), Chicago, Paris, Madrid, London (Guildhall), Tokio, Shanghai, Buenos Aires (Teatro Colón), Lima (Gran Teatro Nacional), Bogotá, Caracas (Simón Bolivar Symphony Orchestra), Mexico City (Palacio de Bellas Artes), and Guanajuato (International Cervantino Festival),, have seen him as soloist, conductor, recitalist, and collaborator.
+He has appeared as soloist, conductor, recitalist, and collaborator in major cultural capitals such as New York (Carnegie Hall), Chicago, Paris, Madrid, London (Guildhall), Tokio, Shanghai, Buenos Aires (Teatro Colón), Lima (Gran Teatro Nacional), Bogotá, Caracas (Simón Bolivar Symphony Orchestra), Mexico City (Palacio de Bellas Artes), and Guanajuato (International Cervantino Festival),

 As a guest conductor for Manhattan Opera Studio, he has led productions of The Magic Flute, Hansel and Gretel, and The Marriage of Figaro.
-With the Opera Company of Brooklyn, he conducted Simon Bocanegra and Dialogues of the Carmelites.
-He has also been asistant conductor and repetiteur in companies in Mexico, USA, and Europe for productions of Don Giovanni, La Cenerentola, Romeo et Julieta, Carmen, La Traviata, La Bohème, Tosca, and Sor Angelica.
+With the Opera Company of Brooklyn, he conducted Simon Boccanegra and Dialogues of the Carmelites.
+He has also been assistant conductor and repetiteur in companies in Mexico, USA, and Europe for productions of Don Giovanni, La Cenerentola, Romeo et Juliette, Carmen, La Traviata, La Bohème, Tosca, and Suor Angelica.

 His repertoire as pianist includes the concertos of Beethoven, Liszt, Grieg, Tchaikovsky, Rachmaninoff, Prokofiev, Gershwin, Ravel, Ricardo Castro, Manuel Ponce (New York premiere), Samuel Barber (Mexican premiere), Leonard Bernstein, and Contreras (World premiere performance and recording).